Richard Sharp Smith: Biltmore

 In 1886, Smith joined the firm of Richard Morris Hunt, at his New York City office.
 In 1889, Hunt assigned Smith to be the supervising architect for George W. Vanderbilt's Biltmore in Asheville, North Carolina.
 Biltmore was planned to be more than the largest home in America; it was also to be a working estate with expansive grounds designed by landscape architect Frederick Law Olmsted.

-Smith oversaw the receipt of all materials and Biltmore's construction, along with supervising the principal contractor D.C.
-Weeks and the work of carpenters, masons, metalworkers, painters, plasterers, stone carvers, stonecutters, wood carvers, and related craftsmen.
-Smith ordered limestone from the Hallowell Stone Company of Bedford, Indiana, and cement from the J.B.
-Speed Company of Louisville, Kentucky, based on weekly usage, which he calculated based on the number of workmen and their skillset, the type of work being done, and the weather.
+Smith oversaw the receipt of all materials and Biltmore's construction, along with supervising the principal contractor D. C. Weeks, and the work of carpenters, masons, metalworkers, painters, plasterers, stone carvers, stonecutters, wood carvers, and related craftsmen.
+He ordered limestone from the Hallowell Stone Company of Bedford, Indiana, and cement from the J. B. Speed Company of Louisville, Kentucky.
+Smith calculated his weekly orders based on the number of workmen and their skillset, the type of work being done, and the weather.

-Yet, Smith was more than just a supervising architect; he designed many secondary buildings, cottages, and other structures for the estate while on site.
-One of the most visible today is the Mule Stable which is now used as the Deerpark restaurant.
+Smith was more than just a supervising architect; he designed many secondary buildings, cottages, and other structures for the estate while on site.
+One is the former Mule Stable which is now used as the Deerpark restaurant.
 He also designed Eastcote, a residence for Chauncey Beadle who was sent by Olmsted to supervise the estate's nursery operations.
 Eastcote is a two-story traditional-styled house with a pebble-dash finish.
-Smith also designed River Cliff Cottage in 1892 as a place for Vanderbilt's friends to stay during construction.
-Olmsted and his wife are probably the most important guest who stayed in this brick and rough=cast house which no longer exists.
-He also renovated the B. J. Alexander house, an existing structure on the property, to serve as Vanderbilt's residence during the construction of Biltmore.
+Smith also designed River Cliff Cottage in 1892 as a place for Vanderbilt's friends to stay during the construction of the main house.
+However, the since demolished brick and rough-cast cottage was best known as the temporary residence of Olmsted and his wife.
+Smith also renovated the Benjamin Julius Alexander Brick Farmhouse, an existing antebellum structure on the property, to serve as Vanderbilt's residence during the construction of Biltmore.